deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 In this example, we will show you how to train the MNIST dataset with DeepJavaLibrary (DJL) to recognize handwritten digits from an image.

-Here is the example source code: [TrainMnist.java](https://github.com/awslabs/djl/blob/master/examples/src/main/java/ai/djl/examples/training/TrainMnist.java).
+The source code for this example can be found at [TrainMnist.java](https://github.com/awslabs/djl/blob/master/examples/src/main/java/ai/djl/examples/training/TrainMnist.java).

 You can also find the jupyter notebook tutorial [here](../../jupyter/README.md#train-your-first-model).
 The jupyter notebook explains the key concepts in detail.